awsdocs/amazon-redshift-developer-guide/doc_source/r_SET.md

 (1 row)
 ```

 Query group labels are a useful mechanism for isolating individual queries or groups of queries that are run as part of scripts\.
-You do not need to identify and track queries by their IDs; you can track them by their labels\.
+You don't need to identify and track queries by their IDs; you can track them by their labels\.

  **Setting a Seed Value for Random Number Generation**